doganulus/reelay/docs/gs_intro.md

 # Tutorial: Introduction

-This initial part of the tutorial is about why we have system requirements and how to write them in the specification languages that Reelay support.
-The remaining parts will about how to check these specifications over temporal streams using **Reelay**.
+This first part of the tutorial is about why we have system requirements and how to write them in the declative specification languages.
+We will use [Reelay Expression Format](rye.md) to write our specifications.
+The following parts will about how to check these specifications over temporal data streams using **Reelay** monitors in [C++](gs_cpp.md) or [Python](gs_python.md).

-Let’s start with an example from the robotics such that we are designing a home assistant robot as our next big product.
-Besides we also think our customers would love our robots with a door open warning feature!
+Throught the tutorial, we use an example from the robotics such that we are designing a home assistant robot as our next big product.
+Besides we also think our customers would love our robots with a door open warning feature but it must be tested properly!

 ## An Example Feature

-So we want to design a feature that warns the user whenever our robot detects the entry door is left open.
+So we want to design a feature that warns the user whenever our system (robot) detects the entry door is left open.
 For the Door Open Warning (DOW) feature, there are two classes of failures, false positives (FP) and false negatives (FN).
-If we were more functional safety minded, there will be the assessment of the severity of each class but let's leave such aspects for another tutorial.
+If we were more functional safety minded, there will be the assessment of the severity of each class but let's leave such aspects for another time.
 We will simply measure the progress of development by the number of failures over some set of test cases.

-The next step is to analyse and break down the feature into testable system requirements.
+The next step is to analyse and break down the feature into (testable) system requirements.
 Perhaps we would want to issue a warning after some time, say 5 minutes, rather than immediately.
 This constitutes our first requirement expressed as follows:

 !!!
 Requirement
     **SYS-REQ-01:** The system shall issue a warning if the entry door is left open at least 5 minutes.